 It’s no exaggeration to say that your wedding day is one of the most important days of your life.
 You’ve imagined yourself as a bride since you were a little girl, and now that your special day is fast-approaching, you want the way you look to be perfect and unforgettable.

 The cost of your wedding dress alone can be jaw-dropping.
-Not to mention, you have to consider its alterations when you plan your budget, as they are almost always necessary.
+Not to mention, you have to consider wedding dress alterations alterations when you plan your budget, as they are almost always necessary.
+The cost of wedding dress alterations should also be factored into your budget.

 You have a lot on your plate, and we want to help, so we put this article together for you to ensure you are well-equipped with the necessary knowledge and know what to do to avoid surprises or a wedding gown crisis.